kanopi/kanopi-pack/Readme.md

 * Provide consistent Static Asset (JS/CSS/Images/etc) bundles across projects, with built-in incremental reloads for development environments
 * Support legacy JS/CSS code while incrementally adopting newer style applications, optionally using technologies like ES Modules and TypeScript or frameworks/libraries like React and Vue

 ## When Kanopi Pack?

-Here are a few questions, if you answer yes to any of them, Kanopi Pack is worth your consideration.

 * Are you using Grunt, Gulp, some other older technology, or even nothing to manage your static assets?
 * Do you want to incrementally add a front-end application, written in React or Vue, alongside your existing site JS code?